Table of Contents

-The ESPP provides employees with a boost to earnings and a psychological boost of feeling more valued.
-Workers tend to stay in companies longer when they are better compensated, and morale is strong.
+The ESPP provides employees with a boost to earnings and psychological growth of feeling more valued.
+Workers tend to stay in companies longer when they are better compensated and morale is strong.
 For companies, ESPPs are often an excellent recruitment and retention tool.

 While employee participation in an ESPP has many benefits, notably additional compensation to their salary and feeling more valued as an employee, there are some drawbacks.

 No Guarantees Of A Higher Stock Price

 It is not predictable when or if the company stock price will rise above your purchase price.
 You are not required to sell your share at a predetermined price or time.
 However, you may want to cash out your shares for greater liquidity to buy a home or pay for your child’s college education.

 Consider making only the purchases you can afford.